A Shaun the Sheep Movie: Farmageddon: Plot

 At the base, Shaun and Lu-La slip out and manage to retrieve the device, successfully restarting the ship and escaping the base.
 They set a course for To-Pa; en route, Shaun ignores Bitzer's instructions not to press the ship's buttons and causes it to crash-land back at the farm.
 With the UFO destroyed, Lu-La is left heartbroken.
 Feeling guilty, Shaun discovers that the device can be used to send a distress signal if he reaches a high enough point.
 Shaun suggests that he and Lu-La attempt to reach the top of the Farmer's "Farmageddon" theme park tower to make contact.

 With the help of the flock and Bitzer, Shaun and Lu-La climb the tower while the Farmer launches a show at the theme park.
 Meanwhile, Red arrives and chases Shaun and Lu-La up the tower with a mecha.
 Shaun manages to knock Red off the tower and successfully sends a distress signal to To-Pa.
 Lu-La's parents, Ub-Do and Me-Ma, quickly arrive and reunite with their daughter.
 Red eventually welcomes the aliens, recognizing them as the aliens she saw as a child.
 Shaun, Bitzer and the flock bid the aliens farewell, while the "Farmageddon" theme park and show receive rave reviews as the entire incident is regarded as part of the show's special effects.
 On their way back to To-Pa, the aliens discover the Farmer has accidentally boarded their UFO, prompting them to take him back to Earth.

-In a mid-credits scene, Shaun, Bitzer, and the flock play with a frisbee, while the Farmer tries out his new harvester; the frisbee gets caught in the harvester's machinery and causes it to explode.
+The next day, Shaun, Bitzer, and the flock play with a frisbee while the Farmer tries out his new harvester; the frisbee gets caught in the harvester's machinery and causes it to explode.

-In a post-credits scene, One of the hazmat-suited M.A.D. agents enters a black room with a keyboard.
-He then removes his suit and reveals himself to be Professor Brian Cox.
-He proceeds to play "Things Can Only Get Better" on the keyboard, only to be interrupted by Timmy, who unplugs the keyboard.